Rhythm of Destiny: Plot

 At school, Kevin is persuaded by his classmates to participate in a singing contest.
 There, he also witnesses classmate Donna (Lucy Liu) during a dance rehearsal and asks her out afterwards.
-Bee then meets with Uncle Kau (Wu Ma) to lend money for acquiring the nightclub mentioned to him by Hung.
-Bee also mortgages his condo to Kau for an extra funds.
+Bee then meets with Uncle Kau (Wu Ma) to lend money for acquiring the nightclub mentioned to him by Hung and mortgages his condo to Kau for an extra funds as well.

-Kevin auditions for the singing contest and gets chosen.
+Kevin auditions for the singing contest and gets selected.
 Bee, Superman and Kwan march in to the office of Yip Hon-leung, one of the judges of the singing contest and attempt to bribe him for Kevin to win.
 Bee, Hung, Superman and Kwan arrive to the singing contest to support Kevin, who ends up losing.
 Hung, Superman and Kwan assaults Yip while Bee attempts to stop them and Kevin gets arrested for assault and bribery.
-Bee admits to the charges to the police and gets convicted while Kevin is freed.
-Officer Wong (Parkman Wong) orders his subordinates to raid Bee's nightclub and finds a bag of cocaine hidden in his office by Kwan and Bee is also charged with drug possession which causes his mother to faint in court.
+Bee admits to the charges and gets convicted while Kevin is freed.
+Officer Wong (Parkman Wong) orders his subordinates to raid Bee's nightclub, where they find a bag of cocaine hidden in his office, by Kwan.
+Consequently, Bee is charged with drug possession along with assault and bribery, which causes his mother to faint in court.
 She eventually dies in the hospital and Bee pleads with Officer Wong to allow him to attend his mother's funeral, where Kevin blames him for the death of their mother.
-Afterwards, Bee pleads guilty to his crimes and is sentenced to a combined term of 2 years and 9 months of imprisonment while his condo is also seized by the court.
+Afterwards, Bee pleads guilty to his crimes and is sentenced for 2 years and 9 months of imprisonment, while his condo is seized by the court.